stefanbohacek/HelloSalut/README.md

-HelloSalut: Hello as a service
+HelloSalut: Hello as a Service
 ==============================

 Say hello to your visitors in their native language!